 Alternative DNS options

 The top alternative DNS services are Cloudflare, Google, OpenDNS and Quad9.
 They’re very similar in terms of services available, though some are better for personal use and some better for business needs.

 Cloudflare is probably the only name you’ve heard of if you’re a novice.
 They’re generally considered the fastest DNS provider.
 To get started you can type in 184.108.40.206 to your browser.
 You will be redirected to a site which talks you through how to change your settings.
 You can also use their app.

 Quad9 offer speed but they’re mainly known for security.
 They boast access to “threat intelligence from more than a dozen of the industry’s leading cybersecurity companies”.
 They have big security name partners like IBM, so you can trust it’s robust.
 Access Quad9 by typing 220.127.116.11 or 18.104.22.168 into your browser.

 OpenDNS are specialists in filtering options and parental controls.
 They also have small business bundles for controlling the content that gets to your employee’s screens.
 They offer a free ‘Family Shield’ package which is available by typing 22.214.171.124 and 126.96.36.199 into your browser.

 You can’t really go wrong with any of the options above, the choice just depends what your needs are.
 However, OpenDNS is probably the best bet if you’re focused on keeping your child safe online.

-Just remember, you need to change settings for each individual device for every network you connect to.
+Just remember, you need to change DNS settings for each individual device or network/a> you connect to.